angelwingscomms/q/files/input/4/e.md

 set 10 questions by writing a short story full of wrongly spelled words and offering the class correct options in parenthesis to select from

 # short answer questions
-do a short dreamy story and ask 5 simple questions on it, now consider these questions:
+present a short dreamy story and ask 5 simple questions on it, now consider these questions:
 ```
 1. What did the little bird sing? _________